- Comprehensive Eye Exams

 Computer Vision

-Computer Vision is a relatively new term within the optometry field and refers to eye problems associated with the prolonged use of computers and electronics that utilize a digital screen.
+Computer Vision is a relatively new term within the optometry field and refers to eye problems associated with the prolonged use of computers and electronics that use a digital screen.
 Although it can be temporary, there are times when computer vision can strain the eyes to a degree that permanently affects your vision as well.
+An existing eye condition can worsen as the eyes try to focus and adjust to a computer screen and precautions should be taken if you spend long hours in front of a computer screen.
+Some people with astigmatism will feel completely normal until they get in front of a computer and the condition seems to come back into play.
+Just as some people use glasses for driving at night there are glasses specifically designed for use with a computer.

 Hyperopia